Ainhoa-Urtasun-UPNA/hohr-project-group-assignment-protech/TASKS.md

 Total Marketable US Businesses are 4470
 ***
 * List of your company's primary activities divided into engineering activities and operations activities:

+**Engineering:** engineers must gain an understanding of all the issues surrounding the particular design of creating protesis.
+It includes activities intense in cognitive non-routine tasks.
+Product development, design.
+It is very important to develop, try and analyze some different prototypes before designing and producing the definitive prosthesis.

+**Operations activities:** it comprises all routine and manual tasks.
+For example, it includes setting up tools, machines, handling inventory, assembling products, fixing, brazing, manufacturing lead products, heat materials, producing advanced composite materials and so on.
 ***
 * List of your company's support activities: